 Leven gives to glasses appeal

-The huge haul will be handed over to eyecare charity Vision Aid Overseas (VAO) which recycles the specs and uses the funds generated to provide eyecare to those who need it in the developing world.
+All the frames will be handed over to eyecare charity Vision Aid Overseas (VAO) to be recycled and the funds generated will be used to provide eyecare to those who need it in the developing world.

-Adrian McCann, store director at Specsavers Leven, says: ‘The support we’ve had from local people has been fantastic and I can’t thank our customers enough for their efforts.
+Stewart Wilson, director of Specsavers in Leven, said: ‘The support we’ve had from the local community has been fantastic and I can’t thank our customers enough for recycling their glasses with us.

 ‘Specsavers has been a supporter of VAO for many years - it’s a great charity.
 Unfortunately, lots of people overseas don’t have access to the most basic of eyecare so receiving a pair of prescription glasses can make a remarkable difference to their lives.